 If you are looking for a delicious way to cook your holiday ham, this is The Best Smoked Ham Recipe.
 The ham heats in about 3 hours and then basted with a maple syrup, brown sugar glaze.

 If you have a Blackstone, you may like this Blackstone Ham Steak Recipe.
+Try these other Ham Recipes for your Christmas Dinner – Grilled Spiral Ham, Smoked Pulled Ham, Double Smoked Ham or Grilled Ham Recipe.

 Boneless ham, brown sugar, maple syrup, bourbon

-• Brown Sugar
+• Brown Sugar – See Brown Sugar Substitutes

-How to Smoke Ham:
+How to Smoke Boneless Ham

 • Step 1 – Heat Smoker – Preheat the pellet grill smoker to 250 degrees Fahrenheit.

 • Step 2 – Prepare ham – Place a rack on a baking sheet and place the ham on the rack.
+Line the baking sheet with aluminum foil for easy cleanup.

 Placing ham on a baking sheet